Configure BGP for Site

 Create BGP Instance

-This example shows BGP
+This example shows BGP setup in Multi-Cloud Network Connect.

-Step 1: Open F5® Distributed Cloud Console
+Step 1: Open F5® Distributed Cloud Console > select BGP.

 - Open

-F5® Distributed Cloud Console
+F5® Distributed Cloud Consolehomepage, selectMulti-Cloud Network Connectbox.

 Note: Homepage is role based, and your homepage may look different due to your role customization.
 Select